Juliquiz/average-and-factorial-calculator/README.md

-# average-and-factorial-calculator
+# Average-and-factorial-calculator
-an average and factorial calculator
+An average and factorial calculator